 Twin escalation syndrome(TES) is an inclination of twins to copy and escalate exponentially through tantrum and misbehavior in reaction to each other.
 Take this situation for instance, your two year old boy cries out for one reason or the other.
 His twin brother hears the fussing and takes it a notch higher by crying harder and longer.

 Frustrated, you put behind what you were doing and try to avert the crisis that is about to take place- Two twin toddlers crying at the top of their voice in the middle of the night and countless annoying calls from your neighbors expressing their displeasure.
 It is a frustrating state to be in as a parent but the tips discussed in this article will help you navigate the situation gracefully all the while maintaining your sanity.

 This syndrome is a result of twins trying to compete for the attention of their parents, hence the ‘try to outdo behavior.’
 It is likely to occur from infancy up until early childhood.
 If your twins are always trying to outdo each other by crying or taking as much space for themselves during cuddles, you are probably dealing with TES.

 Essential tips for dealing with Twin Escalation Syndrome

 1. Be Calm.

-In any situation involving tantrums, aggressive behavior and crying toddlers, staying calm is of utmost importance.
+In any situation involving tantrums, aggressive behavior, or crying toddlers, staying calm is of utmost importance.
 You want to maintain your sanity and tone down your frustrations if you are to deal with the situation effectively.
-Giving in to frustration will only escalates things to almost uncontrollable levels.
-In the event of TES, a parent time- out will be beneficial and give you a clear head to understand and point out your next move.
+Giving in to frustration will only escalate things to almost uncontrollable levels.
+In the event of TES, a parent time-out will be beneficial and give you a clear head to understand and point out your next move.

 2. Diffuse the situation by diversion